Wednesday, May 23, 2012

 Many claim these titles are illegitimate because during this era, there was "no such thing as a national champion".
 That, however, is false.
 Don't ask me where they get that idea from.
 They only assume there wasn't one because no polls existed during this time period.

-If said people bothered to research their facts, they'd learn the Rose Bowl was the de facto national championship game.
+If said people bothered to research their facts, they'd learn the Rose Bowl was the de facto national championship game (because it was the first and only bowl game to be played during this era, and the whoever was deemed the two best teams were invited to play in the annual game).
 Unlike them, I have done a little research myself and what I found, may surprise the envious liars.

 So national champions didn't exist during this era of college football?
 Here are the screenshots from a few of my findings: